Trump's positive COVID-19 test throws markets pre-election curveball | Business

 Trump's positive COVID-19 test throws markets pre-election curveball

-Investors, already skittish ahead of U.S elections in November, now have another thing to worry about: the president's health.
-President Donald Trump's COVID-19 diagnosis triggered a sell-off in stocks and oil as investors moved away from risk assets on Friday.
+Investors already skittish ahead of U.S. elections in November now have another thing to worry about: the president's health.
+Donald Trump's COVID-19 diagnosis triggered a drop in oil prices and an initial selloff in stocks on Friday.

-"The president of the United States has got a disease which kills people.
-People are de-risking because of that," said Chris Weston, head of research at brokerage Pepperstone Group in Melbourne.
-But where investors go from here depends, to a large degree, on how Trump copes with a disease which has killed more than a million people around the world.
+U.S. equities were still volatile on Friday but had cut some of their losses in afternoon trade as investors digested that news and the prospect that lawmakers would agree on a long-awaited fiscal spending bill before the election.
+Where investors go from here could rest on how Trump copes with a disease that has killed more than a million people around the world.

 "This is a new uncertainty in a world which is mixed-up already, which is not the best," said Chris Bailey, a European strategist at Raymond James.
-Major U.S. stock indexes fell in early trading, with the benchmark S&P 500 off 0.8% and the tech-heavy Nasdaq down 1.1%, paring steeper initial losses.
-Oil prices fell 5%.
+In the U.S., the benchmark S&P 500 stock index was down 0.8% while the tech-heavy Nasdaq dropped 2%.
+Oil prices fell more than 3%.

-Aside from the Trump news, investors were digesting a jobs report showing U.S. employment growth slowed more than expected in September and back-and-forth negotiations over a U.S. coronavirus relief plan.
-If Trump's symptoms turn out to be mild and he recovers quickly, markets could stabilize and the Republican president could use the experience to project his image as a fighter in the campaign against Democratic challenger Joe Biden.
+Markets may have also been soothed by news that Trump's opponent, former vice president Joe Biden, tested negative for the virus after the two men met for their first debate earlier in the week.
+"If you have the two nominees both infected with COVID, that would really throw another huge uncertainty in the election and what happens next," said Keith Lerner, chief market strategist at Truist/SunTrust Advisory.
+"We've never had something like that happen before."

-But if the 74-year-old gets very sick and has to be hospitalized, as British Prime Minister Boris Johnson was earlier in the year, or the virus spreads to other members of his administration, investors will be alarmed.
-The news prompted investors to prepare for a period of heightened volatility, with most agreed that markets will remain on edge for the foreseeable future.
+If Trump's symptoms turn out to be mild and he recovers quickly, the Republican president could use the experience to project his image as a fighter in the campaign against Biden.
+But investors might be more alarmed if the 74-year-old gets very sick and has to be hospitalized, as British Prime Minister Boris Johnson was in the spring, or the virus spreads to other members of Trump's administration.

-Volatility gauges rose, with the widely watched Cboe Volatility Index up to just over 28 points after the U.S. market opened, from around 27 points on Thursday.
-Although the moves were nowhere as large as seen during the depths of the market mayhem in March, Trump's news comes at a critical time with only a month left before the U.S. election.
+The news fuelled the sense that investors are headed for a period of heightened volatility, with most agreed that markets will remain on edge for the foreseeable future amid uncertainty over the path of the pandemic as well as the election.
+Volatility gauges rose, with the widely watched Cboe Volatility Index edging up to about 27.50 points, from around 27 points on Thursday, after rising to nearly 30 points earlier.

 While MUFG strategists said Trump's diagnosis could strengthen his argument of opening up the U.S. economy if he recovers quickly, some like Saxo Bank say Biden's chances of a win had jumped, a negative for risky assets.
 The news spread to betting markets.
 Betfair suspended betting on the outcome of the U.S. election on Friday, its website showed.
 Betfair had Biden's probability of winning at 60% on Wednesday after the first debate on Tuesday night.

-Investors, who have driven a long rise in global equity markets, were already nervous given the lack of progress on more U.S. fiscal stimulus and a brief sell-off in high-flying U.S technology shares last month.
+Investors, who have driven a long rise in global equity markets, were already nervous given the uncertain prospects for more U.S. fiscal stimulus and a brief sell-off in high-flying U.S. technology shares last month.
 "Whether it's Trump or Biden, the biggest problem is uncertainty.
 As long as we're uncertain about who will win the election, it is difficult for markets to truly settle," said Ayako Sera, market strategist at Sumitomo Mitsui Trust Bank in Tokyo.

 ALSO READ